-We began by introducing five key features of human cooperation that challenge standard evolutionary and economic accounts of cooperation.
+We began this review by introducing five key features of human cooperation that challenge standard evolutionary and economic accounts of cooperation.
 To address these, we presented an extended evolutionary synthesis, which considers both genetic and cultural evolution as well as their interaction, and evaluated leading hypotheses in light of the available evidence.
-Now, let's return to our opening challenges.
+Now, let us return to our opening challenges.

-- (1) Ultrasociality: Genetic evolutionary mechanisms, such as kin-based altruism and direct reciprocity, may be adequate to explain cooperation in other animals; but, tackling human ultrasociality requires understanding our second system of inheritance-culture-and the ways that it has altered our psychology, suppressed our reactive aggression, enhanced our capacity for internalizing norms and driven our genetic evolution in several ways.
-Culture is what has domesticated our species. - (2) Differences in the domains of cooperation: The domains of cooperation vary across societies because, at least in part, social norms vary (e.g., norms for raiding, food sharing, etc.).
-If a population has no social norms prescribing recycling, tithing, or tipping, people don't generally engage in such costly behaviors. - (3) Differences in the scale and intensity of cooperation across populations: The scale and intensity of human cooperation varies dramatically across societies because it has been heavily influenced by cultural evolution, driven by the effect of intergroup competition on institutions.
-The intensity of intergroup competition has varied dramatically across populations for a variety of ecological, climatic, geographic and historical reasons (Turchin 2015).
-This competition has selected for more prosocial norms and institutions and in some cases, such as the Catholic Church's weakening of kin-bonds (Schulz et al. 2019), operated by undermining the effectiveness of lower-scale mechanisms. - (4) Rapid rise in the scale of cooperation: Beginning about 12,000 years ago, the origins of intensive food production and the stabilization of global climates dramatically increased the intensity of intergroup competition and began driving cultural evolution to scale up cooperation (Turchin 2015).
-This process continues to this day. - (5) Non-cooperative and maladaptive behaviors sustained by the same mechanisms as cooperation: Because cultural evolutionary mechanisms related to punishment, signaling and reputation can stabilize any costly norm, even norms that are costly for both the individual and group (e.g., female genital cutting), non-cooperative and maladaptive behavior can persist for long periods.
+- Ultrasociality: Genetic evolutionary mechanisms, such as kin-based altruism and direct reciprocity, may be adequate to explain cooperation in other animals, but tackling human ultrasociality requires understanding our second system of inheritance-culture-and the ways that it has altered our psychology, suppressed our reactive aggression, enhanced our capacity for internalizing norms, and driven our genetic evolution in several ways.
+Culture is what has domesticated our species. - 2.
+Differences in the domains of cooperation: The domains of cooperation vary across societies because, at least in part, social norms vary (e.g., norms for raiding, food sharing, etc.).
+If a population has no social norms prescribing recycling, tithing, or tipping, people do not generally engage in such costly behaviors. - 3.
+Differences in the scale and intensity of cooperation across populations: The scale and intensity of human cooperation vary dramatically across societies because they have been heavily influenced by cultural evolution, driven by the effect of intergroup competition on institutions.
+The intensity of intergroup competition has varied substantially across populations for a variety of ecological, climatic, geographic, and historical reasons (Turchin 2015).
+This competition has selected for more prosocial norms and institutions.
+And in some cases, such as the Catholic Church's weakening of kin bonds (Schulz et al. 2019), has operated by undermining the effectiveness of lower-scale mechanisms. - 4.
+Rapid rise in the scale of cooperation: Beginning about 12,000 years ago, the introduction of intensive food production and the stabilization of global climates dramatically increased the intensity of intergroup competition and began driving cultural evolution to scale up cooperation (Turchin 2015).
+This process continues to this day. - 5.
+Mechanisms that sustain cooperation also sustain noncooperative and even maladaptive behaviors: Because cultural evolutionary mechanisms related to punishment, signaling, and reputation can stabilize any costly norm, even norms that are costly for both the individual and the group (e.g., female genital cutting), noncooperative and maladaptive behavior can persist for long periods.
 Intergroup competition provides a process that filters out group-damaging norms, but it can be slow and incomplete, especially when many such norms are tightly intertwined with other important cooperative norms.

 Understanding the origins and psychology of human cooperation is an exciting and rapidly developing enterprise.
-Those interested in engaging with this grand question should consider three elements of this endeavor: (1) theoretical frameworks, (2) diverse methods, and (3) history.
-To the first, the extended evolutionary framework we described comes with a rich body of theories and hypotheses as well as tools for developing new theories, about both human nature and cultural psychology.
+Those interested in engaging with this grand question should consider three elements of this endeavor: theoretical frameworks, diverse methods, and history.
+As to the first, the extended evolutionary framework we described comes with a rich body of theories and hypotheses as well as tools for developing new theories about both human nature and cultural psychology.
 A relatively small amount of training in formal modeling is required to engage with the primary literature (McElreath & Boyd 2007).
-Second, the nature of human cooperation demands cross-cultural, comparative and developmental approaches that integrate experiments, observation, and ethnography.
-Haphazard cross-country cyber sampling is less efficient than systematic tests with populations based on theoretical predictions.
+Second, the nature of human cooperation demands cross-cultural, comparative, and developmental approaches that integrate experiments, observation, and ethnography.
+Haphazard cross-country cyber-sampling is less efficient than systematic tests with populations based on theoretical predictions.
 Finally, the evidence makes it clear that as norms evolve over time, so does our psychology; historical differences can tell us a lot about contemporary psychological patterns.
 This means that researchers need to think about psychology from a historical perspective and begin to devise ways to bring history and psychology together (Muthukrishna et al. 2020b).